In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 Use one Fire and one Double Colorless Energy to harness all of Ninetales' attacks with just two Energy cards!
 This lets you utilize sweet attacks while saving resources for other Fire-types, especially great because of Fire's tendency to burn through Energy.

-Feel free to vote for your favorite of today's Pokemon, and join me at our next card countdown: the Skyridge expansion!
+Feel free to vote for your favorite of today's Pokémon, and join me at our next card countdown!